whisky-actual/Community-JAS-39-C/README.md

   - Yes for the AA variant (F15) (not free)
   - No for the AG variant since it uses the SU25T avionics (free)
 - **Q: Do we plan to make it a standalone?**
-  - Yes, but no promises since we are still exploring the limits of development without the SDK.
+  - Maybe, but no promises since we are still exploring the limits of development without the SDK.
 - **Q: Do we need test pilots?**
-  - Not currently, I will post here and in the discord closer to release.
+  - Not currently, thank you.
 - **Q: Do we plan to have a D model (two seater)?**
-  - Yes, but no plans for the 2nd seat to be active.
-- **Q: Do you have a release date yet?**
-  - 6/6/2021.
+  - No, focus will be on the Charlie model.
+- **Q: My keybinds don't work (axis, brakes, etc.)**
+  - The Gripen has specail keybinds and axis, you will need to bind them before flying.
+- **Why can't I fire my tv guided bomb (this includes the SBD 39)? **
+  - There is a conflict with other mods, try disabling them and it should fire as intended.
+- **How can I support the mod/team?? **
+  - We currently do not have a paypal set up, so here are some ways you can support the development:
+    Learn 3D, 2D, coding etc and join the dev team.
+Help us recruit members to fill gaps in the team.
+Constructively report bugs and inaccuracies.
+Contribute to discussions or questions in this Discord.
+Watch, like and subscribe to content creators who support our mod through trailers as well as tutorial.
 - **Q: Will the JAS39 mod pass IC?**
   - Yes, but a public server will need to have the same version for it to work properly.